MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-define-a-domain-specific-language.md

 ---
 title: How to Define a Domain-Specific Language
-description: Learn that you create a Visual Studio solution from a template to define a domain-specific language (DSL). ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to
+description: Learn how you create a Visual Studio solution from a template to define a domain-specific language (DSL). ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: how-to